Grape Ginger Kefir Soda

 Every ingredient with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️

 - Add the Kefir Soda Starter packet OR kefir whey to your juice and stir till dissolved.

 - Add your grape juice and ginger to a 32-ounce bottle.
 Using a funnel makes it easier.
 (Make sure you use thick glass bottles such as Grolsch.
 Bottles bought at craft stores can explode.)

 - Fill the rest of the bottle with water leaving an inch of room at the top.

-- Allow it to ferment for 2-5 days or until bubbly and fizzy.
-If your home is 75°F or warmer it will take usually 3-4 days.
-Colder homes can take a week or longer but you'll need to check it by popping the top and see if it's getting fizzy.
+- Allow it to ferment for 3-5 days or until bubbly and fizzy.
+If your home is 75°F or warmer it will usually take 3-4 days.
+Colder homes can take 5 days or longer, but you'll need to check it by popping the top and see if it's getting fizzy.
 It will start to bubble out the top if it does.

 - When it's done, place it in the fridge right away.
 You can pour in a glass and enjoy right away but keep it stored in the fridge or it will explode.
 Consume within 1-2 weeks for the best flavor and most benefit.

 - You can use ⅓ cup of this finished kefir soda as a starter to make a new bottle.
 Add the other ingredients and ferment again.
 It should only take a half to a full day to ferment.
 It ferments faster and you can make many bottles over and over again!